trampgeek/jobe/README.md

   1. Bug fix: reducing memory_limits in php.ini after uploading files could result in memory_limit errors when files were copied into the workspace, which crashed PHP and locked out the current Jobe user until a reboot.

+### 2.1.1 (10 February 2025)

+  1. The temporary directory created for Python + matplotlib users was shared by multiple users which could cause occasional concurrency permission errors.